zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-21.md

 3. Client calculates the hash based on username, password and nonce and sends them in Authorization

 # TLS
 TLS is an upgrade over SSL.
+It sits on the session level (in TCP/IP) Peers must agree on ciphersuite and keys, which is achieved in the TLS handshake.
+Every message is signed using MAC

+## TLS Handshake
+0. First there is the classic TCP handshake (1RTT)
+1. ClientHello - TLS protocol version, list of ciphersuites, TLS options
+2. ServerHello, Chooses version, ciphersuite; sends cer